Lor-Saba/Code-Injector/PRIVACY.md

 **L.Sabatelli** (Owner) built the **Code Injection** (Application) as a Free app.

-No Personal Data is being collected.
+No personal data is being collected.
 The Application collects only the *browsing history* on navigation and *Code* entered in the Editor page within the Application.

 ## Permissions